Are you a CIO with no cloud strategy? You’ve already been left behind in the dust.

 IT has historically been reactive to customer demands versus proactive.
 The Cloud is a tool to rapidly prototype and explore new technology without incurring heavy cost and burdens.
 In this case, think about the ability to stand up and tear down infrastructure quickly.
 In addition, think about how the Cloud IAM (Identity and Access Management) functions move quicker for provisioning and external accessibility.

 This speed of movement comes at a risk, however, with proper compartmentalization of the VPC, you can isolate risk while still pleasing and supporting your business partners.
 Next time you get a request, surprise your business with a very rapid deploy of capable software to solve a business problem.
 A perfect example is rapidly deploying Jira to unburden a business team.
+Get help.

 Here are a few steps that can be taken in the right direction.